Two of Terrie's three children were born with Angelman syndrome. This is her family's story.

 Testing for Angelman Syndrome

 - Parental DNA Pattern: Known as the Methylation test.
-This blood test screens for 3 of 4 known genetic mechanisms that cause Angelman syndrome.
+This blood test screens for three of four known genetic mechanisms that cause Angelman syndrome.

 - FISH Test.
 Known as fluorescence, in situ hybridization.
 This test is done to look for missing chromosomes.
 A comparative genomic hybridization analysis, or (CGH) is also done.
 That shows what portions of the gene are missing.